 Gokyo Valley Trek

-Gokyo Valley trek is another suitable trek destination in December.
+Gokyo Lakes trek is another suitable trek destination in December.
 And is adventurous as well.
 It is a completely off the beaten track in a rustic location.

 This is a moderate trek and you can walk into at any time of the year.